Guide from Marina Weight Loss Center

 Our highly-skilled and experienced bariatric surgeons carefully evaluate every patient to successfully resolve obesity-related conditions such as type II diabetes.
 Weight loss keeps type II diabetes under control better than any other treatment option.
 Whether it is achieved through bariatric surgery or lifestyle and behavioral changes, losing fat helps one lead a healthy and longer life.
-Our dedicated team of surgeons at Marina Del Rey Hospital ensures the best care for their patients throughout the course of treatment, during the recovery period, and through post-recovery.
+Our dedicated team of surgeons at Cedars-Sinai Marina del Rey Hospital ensures the best care for their patients throughout the course of treatment, during the recovery period, and through post-recovery.

 Type II diabetes, once known as adult-onset diabetes, is the most common type of diabetes, making up for about 95% of patients with the disease.
 Type II diabetes most often develops in middle-aged and older people who are overweight or obese due to an inactive lifestyle.
 This type of diabetes is more likely to develop at a younger age because of higher incidences of childhood and adolescent obesity.
 Genetic susceptibility and environmental factors can also trigger the development of type II diabetes.
 Studies show that the TCF7L2 gene and its variants make a person more susceptible to type II diabetes.